List of football stadiums in England

 A person who has watched a match at the stadiums of all 92 Premier League and English Football League (EFL) clubs in England and Wales may apply to join The 92 Club.

 Existing stadiums

 Old stadiums

 Following crowd troubles in the 1980s, and regulations imposed after the Taylor Report, several English league stadiums have been built or completely redeveloped in the last few years.
 Prior to 1988, however, the last newly built Football League ground in England was Roots Hall, Southend, which was opened in 1955.

-Future stadiums
+Future stadiums and developments

-Stadiums which are currently in development include:
+Stadiums which are currently being built, redeveloped, or have planning approval without work having commenced include: